demian85/git-watcher/README.md

 * Delete, edit and add remotes
 * More configuration options
 * Better syntax highlighting
-* UI improvements: allow to view diff one file at a time to avoid "confusion".
 * Hooks/tools: allow to add external commands to interact with branches or files.
 * Performance improvements for large list of files.